John Hallowell

 John White Hallowell (December 24, 1878 – January 5, 1927) was a prominent American businessman and football player.
 He played college football at Harvard University and was a consensus All-American at the end position in both 1898 and 1900.
 Hallowell served in the U.S. Food Administration, and was chairman of the New England Committee for Supplementary Rations for Belgian Children during World War I. After the War, Hallowell served as assistant to the Secretary of the Interior, Franklin K. Lane.

-Early years
+Early life

 Born and raised in "Nöddebo", the Hallowell estate in West Medford, Massachusetts, John "Jack" Hallowell was the fourth child of Col Norwood Penrose Hallowell and Sarah Wharton Haydock.

 Harvard

 Like much of his family, Hallowell played an important role in Harvard athletics.
 Like his brothers N. Penrose Hallowell and Robert Haydock Hallowell, he enrolled at Harvard University as part of the Class of 1901.
 He played college football for the Harvard Crimson football team from 1898 to 1900.
 He was a consensus All-American in both 1898 and 1900 while playing at the end position for the Harvard Crimson football team.
 His father, Col Norwood Penrose Hallowell, road out on horseback from their estate in Medford to attend his son’s football games.
 Hallowell was also a hurdler and captain of the track team.
 He went to England with the Harvard-Yale track team for the first meet with Oxford and Cambridge in 1899.
 He served as class treasurer, chairman of the Class Committee, and president of the Associated Harvard Clubs while attending Harvard.
 At Harvard, he was also a member of the Porcelian Club, the Delta Phi Club, the Hasty Pudding, the Dickey, and the Institute of 1770.